 \section{Computational Architecture of zkSTAR}

-The zkSTAR architecture is based on the existence of two components comprising the utility as the prover and the regulator as the verifier.
-As a result, the algorithmic core of zkSTAR focuses on the utility component, encapsulating the utility level EKF model discussed in Section \ref{sec:ssm} in a zero-knowledge framework.
-The regulatory component deals with verifying the utility generated proof artifacts and asserting TC, SC and detection suppression claims of utilities.

-The framework is designed to generate proofs in an \emph{on-demand, lazy fashion} using keys generated at the utilities.
-As a result, utilities commit to the EKF model a priori and use the keys to generate only witnesses in real time containing state space estimates including residuals, covariances and test statistics for each detection window.
-A regulator can invoke proof generation on-demand at the utility level for specific detection windows as per verification needs.
+zkSTAR comprises two components corresponding to the utility as prover, encapsulating the EKF model in a zero-knowledge framework, and the regulator as verifier, asserting TC, SC, and detection suppression claims.
+Proofs are generated in an \emph{on-demand, lazy fashion}, wherein utilities commit to the EKF model a priori and generate witnesses in real time, with regulators invoking proof generation for specific detection windows as needed.

-When attempting to encapsulate the utility level EKF model into a zkSNARK structure, we face three crucial challenges.
-First, asserting temporal consistency is challenging due to the highly non-linear and dynamic nature of utility based ICS subsystems.
+Encapsulating the EKF model into a zkSNARK structure presents three challenges.
+First, asserting TC is challenging due to the highly non-linear and dynamic nature of utility based ICS subsystems.
 Second, ensuring statistically consistent detection outcomes without revealing parameters of the statistical test is difficult.
 Lastly, high-fidelity streaming sensor datasets possess a fine temporal granularity that leads to an additional layer of computational complexity when characterizing attacks.
 In order to address these challenges, the zkSTAR framework adopts a temporal decomposition scheme that specifically caters to TC and SC aspects.
+To address these, zkSTAR adopts a temporal decomposition scheme tailored to TC and SC aspects.